-Longer SOL for Many Survivors: All child sex abuse victims under age 21 (as of July 31, 2021) and future victims will have until age 55 or 3 years from discovery to file a civil lawsuit, whichever date is later.
+Longer SOL for Many Survivors: All child sex abuse victims under age 21 (as of July 28, 2021) and future victims will be able to file a civil lawsuit at any time.

-Window for All Survivors: Adults of all ages can file lawsuits for child sex abuse starting on February 1, 2022, while the 2-year window is open, even if their claim was expired under the prior law.
+Window for All Survivors: Adults of all ages can file lawsuits for child sex abuse on February 1, 2024, while the 2-year window is open, even if their claim was expired under the prior law.

-THE WINDOW OPENS FEBRUARY 1, 2022 AND CLOSES JANUARY 31, 2024
+THE WINDOW REOPENS FEBRUARY 1, 2024 AND CLOSES JANUARY 31, 2026